 Six life lessons from legendary rock climber Lynn Hill.

 Before the masses even knew about the world of rock climbing, Patagonia ambassador Lynn Hill was a pioneer.
 She revolutionized the way people ascended mountains, and the notion of who could go up them, demanding equal pay and treatment for females in the field.
 With a background in gymnastics, her graceful style is that of a dancer gliding up surfaces unthinkable by men and women alike.

-In 1993, she was the first to free climb—without ropes or other equipment—The Nose on El Capitan, Yosemite, California—one of the most important achievements ever in the sport.
+In 1993, she was the first to free climb The Nose on El Capitan, Yosemite, California—one of the most important achievements ever in the sport.
 The next year she followed up that feat by climbing it again—in less than 24 hours.
 At 52, she’s considered one of the best climbers of all time, she's still inspiring us to tackle any challenge, vertically or otherwise.
 Below are the six life lessons we learned from the avid adventurer.

 Less is more

 "Climbers of my generation seemed to be more interested in having the freedom to go rock climbing, as opposed to spending most of their time working.
 We preferred living on less money so that we could spend more time having fun.
 But the modern climber has a lot more need for 'stuff' than we ever did.
 You see fancy SUVs, people constantly using their iPhones, and sometimes they even use a GPS to get directions to the route they want to climb.
 Today it's totally different than when I first started climbing."